msveshnikov/mars-project-autocode/README.md

 -   Use ESLint for code linting with custom rules
 -   Follow Airbnb JavaScript Style Guide
--   Implement unit tests using Jest
 -   Use Git flow for version control
 -   Utilize EJS templates for server-side rendering
--   Use Storybook for component development and documentation

 ## Deployment

 -   Containerize the application using Docker
 -   Deploy to cloud platforms (AWS, Google Cloud, or Azure)
 -   Implement CI/CD pipeline using GitHub Actions
--   Use Terraform for infrastructure as code

-## Multi-language Support

--   Support multiple languages including English, Spanish, French, and Mandarin
--   Allow users to switch languages seamlessly
--   Ensure all UI elements and content are localized

 ## Future Enhancements